pengzhi1998/academic-kickstart/content/project/Compiler/index.md

 # Project summary to display on homepage.
 summary = """
  This course project was to implement a simple compiler for C++. <br>
- Got A+ for this course!
+ Got A+ for this course at UCSB!
  """

 tags = ["Programming","CS"]